Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 ---

 The first set of algorimths that I will test will be for predicting the cost code of the PO item solely on the description text information in the PO.
 So I will split out the description text of the training and test datasets into new dataframes.
 Then, I will use a pipeline that uses the CountVectorizer and TFIDF feature extraction techniques.
-The processed text data will then be passed to either a SGDC Classifier, or a Logistic Regression classifier.
+The processed text data will then be passed to either a SGDC Classifier, Logistic Regression classifier, or Multinomial Naive Bayes classifier.
+I chose these classifiers based on recommendations found on the internet. https://www.ritchieng.com/machine-learning-multinomial-naive-bayes-vectorization/

 For all three parts of the pipeline I can use a gridsearch to adjust hyperparameter of the feature extractor or classifier.
 After tuning the hyperparameters I will choose the pipeline and classifier that outputs the best F1-score based on the test data.
 I will then use this model to predict a cost code for the training set data, and append the result to that dataset.
 I will also append the test prediction to the test dataset.

-With this new dataset that includes the prediction from the previous model, I will train a KNeighbors classifier and
+With this new dataset that includes the prediction from the previous model, I will then train two additional models, a Random Forest Classifier, and KNeigbors Classifier, with hyperparameters tuned with a gridsearch.

+I will then use the SMOTE technique to attempt to minimize the affect of the imbalance in the dataset.
+SMOTE will synthetically generate more datapoints for the minority classes and increase the size of the training data set.
+SMOTE will not be applied to the testing dataset.
+I will then train a second set of Random Forest and KNeighbors classifiers witht he SMOTE enhanced dataset to compare how they perform to the original dataset.

+The combination of algorithms that product the highest F1, recall, precision, and accuracy scores will be chosen as the solution to the problem.

 ### Benchmark